 Your Premier buildings offer a seemingly endless list of standard features not used by other pole building suppliers.
 Why aren’t your buildings more expensive?

 Part of the Hansen Pole Buildings driving force is to make a little profit from every building we sell.
 We don’t try to get rich off a few big sales.
 By negotiating contracts with major suppliers across the country, we are able to take advantage of volume purchasing.
 This allows us to offer many more features in our Premier buildings and still have a very competitive price.
 Our goals continue to include providing the best buildings at the cheapest prices to match your needs and what you want the building to do for you!

 In certain cases, our buildings may be more expensive.
-When you consider the design processes, level of engineering expertise, continued pole building research, our high material and manufacturing standards, you can be assured you are getting an engineered structure done right the first time, with predictable long-lasting performance.
+When you consider the design processes, third party engineer sealed plans, continued pole building research, our high material and manufacturing standards, you can be assured you are getting a quality structure done right the first time, with predictable long-lasting performance.